canonical/vanilla-framework/templates/docs/upgrade-guide-v3.md

 ## Text element max-width

 Max-widths should not be based on font-size.
 Any legacy classes, placeholders, or mixins that used a font-size based max-width setting will be removed.
-Use `map-get($max-widths, default)` instead.
+Use `$max-width--default` instead.

 List of removed max width features includes: `max-width--p` and `%measure--p` placeholders, `.measure--p` class name, and `vf-b-typography-max-widths`, `p-max-width`, `heading-max-width--short`, `heading-max-width--long`, `p-max-width--long` mixins.